AnthusAI/turn-detector-fine-tuning/chapter_01_fine_tuning/README.md

 **Key takeaway**: Domain-specific training improves call center turn detection accuracy by **12.5 percentage points** (87.5% → 100%).

+⚠️ **Note:** The 100% accuracy is suspiciously perfect.
+Chapter 2 reveals why: the models learned to detect punctuation, not semantic turn completion.
+The real accuracy on normalized text (Chapter 3) is 77.9%.

 ---

 ## What the Model Actually Learned (Fewer Charts, More Story)